 A terrible little wretched voice whispered in my chest.
 I’d made trouble for my friends, caused a huge mess, assumed everything was about us.
 Jumping at shadows.
 I couldn’t concentrate past the headache and the pain, the echoes of cold in my bones, the sense I’d gotten this wrong, but I tried to pull myself up and look Evelyn in the eye.
 “What was I supposed to think?
 I can’t tell what’s dangerous and what isn’t anymore.
 Frankly, since I met you two, erring on the side of caution appears to be a requirement for merely staying alive.
-I … ” I lost my train.
+I … ” I lost my train of thought.
 Hadn’t realised how strongly I felt that.

 Evelyn started laughing.

 Slowly at first, a suppressed chuckle, then a full-body laugh which made her put one hand over her eyes, that usually so-sour mouth curling into a real smile.
 She laughed quietly in her chair, panted for a breath, leaning forward in a vain effort to control herself.

 “Oh, do shut up,” Evelyn barked over her own mirth.
 She forced down a deep breath and shook her head, carefully controlling her smile until it faded to an amused echo.
 “I am capable of seeing the humour in all this, you know.
 I’m not made of stone.”

 “She’s never had a proper laughing fit,” Raine said to me.
 “S’a first.”